Wooden Garden Fencing Ideas London

 Overlap Fence Panels with Concrete Posts and Trellis Top

-Closeboard Fence Panels: These have a heavy duty appearance.
-The wooden boards on these panels are very close together with no gaps.
-This means that you have more privacy.
-They also have a frame all around each panel which makes them strong and secure.
+Closeboard Fence Panels: These have a heavy-duty appearance.
+The wooden boards on these panels are very close together with no gaps, which means that you have more privacy.
+They also have a frame all around each panel, which makes them strong and secure.

 wooden garden fencing ideas closeboard panels